The Best Exercises for Pectus Excavatum

 Apart from the Vacuum Bell, physical exercise is one of the best methods to treat Pectus Excavatum without surgery.

 In this article, I will cover a complete guide to the best exercises for Pectus Excavatum and how to do them to start improving your appearance.
-It's important to note that exercise alone doesn't usually fix Pectus Excavatum, but can help with the appearance of the indent, as well as treating secondary issues associated with Pectus Excavatum.
+It's important to note that exercise alone doesn't usually fix Pectus Excavatum, but can help with the appearance of the indent, as well as treat secondary issues associated with Pectus Excavatum.

 How does exercise treat Pectus Excavatum?